liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 The dropdown next to the Staging link at the top gives you the option to *Publish to Live Now* or *Schedule Publication to Live*.

-**Publish to Live Now:** immedatiately pushes any changes to the Live Site.
+**Publish to Live Now:** immediately pushes any changes to the Live Site.

-**Schedule Publication to Live:** lets you set a specific date to publish or to setup recurring publishing.
+**Schedule Publication to Live:** lets you set a specific date to publish or to set up recurring publishing.
 You could use this, for example, to publish all changes made during the week every Monday morning without any further intervention.